k-Equivalences

 is-truncation-equivalence k f is-truncation-equivalence k g

-is-truncation-equivalence-left-factor ef =
+is-truncation-equivalence-left-factor =

 is-equiv-left-factor